manang/internet-drafts/draft-irtf-icnrg-mapme.md

 is that the original tree rooted in P0 becomes re-rooted in P1 ({{fig-proposal-iu-3}}).
-Looking at the different connected regions (represented with dotted lines), we see that IU propagation and consequent FIB updates have the effect of extending the newly connected subtree (represented as a red cloud): at every step, an additional router and its predecessors are included in the connected subtree.
+Looking at the different connected regions (represented with dotted lines), we see that IU propagation and consequent FIB updates have the effect of extending the newly connected subtree : at every step, an additional router and its predecessors are included in the connected subtree.
 The properties of the update propagation process in terms of bounded length and stretch are studied in {{MAPME}}.

 ## Concurrent updates